-Djibouti continues to be ruled by one of the most repressive governments in the East and Horn of Africa sub-region, with little to no independent HRDs operating in the country today.
-Since November 2016, civil society has suffered a number of attacks where journalists, HRDs, and union workers have been arbitrarily arrested.
-Since March 2017, local sources report an increase in harassment by authorities, with arbitrary detentions happening on a daily basis.
+Djibouti continues to be ruled by one of the most repressive governments in the East and Horn of Africa sub-region, with little to no independent HRDs operating freely in the country.
+Civil society activists, journalists, and artists continue to suffer attacks from both security and police forces, leading to arrests, arbitrary detentions, and torture.

 On 27th October 2015, the East and Horn of Africa Human Rights Defenders Project (EHAHRDP) celebrated ten years of defending human right activists throughout the East and Horn of Africa.
 To mark this occasion, EHAHRDP has produced an anniversary publication.

 This is a report of a Human Rights Defenders Conference held in Entebbe, Uganda, from 30 October to 4 November 2005.
 It provided a unique opportunity for human rights defenders from East Africa and the Horn of Africa to share their experiences, exchange ideas and build networks to support each other.
 The conference was jointly organized by Amnesty International and the East and Horn of Africa Human Rights Defender Project (EHAHRDP), based in Kampala.
 It brought together 43 human rights defenders, including 19 women defenders, from Djibouti, Eritrea, Ethiopia, Kenya, Somalia and Somaliland, Sudan (including South Sudan), Tanzania (including Zanzibar), and Uganda.
 The conference culminated in the launching of a new Human Rights Defenders Network linking organizations working for human rights in East Africa and the Horn, and the adoption of a Plan of Action.